"Hooray! The people whose names I know are saved!

 - In The Elenium, the Sparhawk's party slaughters enemies by dozens.
 They even kill in cold blood an unsympathetic teenage bastard who was unarmed and harmless.
 They only lose a single member by the end, killed in a fair fight while invading the enemy's HQ.
 Reaction of the party?
 They take this justified battle killing as a vile murder and the murderer is slowly and violently tortured to death.
 And the lost party member is mourned aloud as if it was very unusual for warriors to be killed in battle.
 We'll hear no remorse from Sparhawk for his murders.

-- Atlas Shrugged features this very prominently in its final chapters, ultimately culminating in Dagny and her allies murdering security guards in cold blood, even as the narrative says they're too paralyzed with indecision to be any threat or obstacle, on the way to rescue John Galt.
-One can argue that the questionable behavior up until that point was just washing one's hands clean of a broken system, but actively and intentionally murdering someone for the hell of it can't be excused that easily.
+- Atlas Shrugged features this very prominently in its final chapters, ultimately culminating in Ragnar Danneskjold shooting at a security guard in cold blood, even as the narrative says the guards are too paralyzed with indecision to be any threat or obstacle, as the heroes rescue John Galt from being tortured to death.
+One can argue that the questionable behavior up until that point was just washing one's hands clean of a broken system, but actively and intentionally murdering someone as a way of announcing an entrance can't be excused that easily.

 - The Fountainhead: Everyone who's poor deserves it except of course Henry Cameron, whose impoverished circumstances are because of eeeevil classical architecture.
 Then there's Howard Roark, the hero, who engages in sex that has questionable consent and domestic terrorism, yet it's treated as a good thing when despite spending eight pages in a Motive Rant about how and why he did the latter, he's found not guilty anyway.